Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 ### Example code

-You can find a playground with the code of this post on [Github](https://github.com/Inferis/ThingyNotifier), if you care to play with it some more.
+You can find a playground with the code included in this post on [Github](https://github.com/Inferis/ThingyNotifier), if you care to play with it some more.

 And oh, if there's another approach, I'd love to hear it!